Sage 50 Accounts hangs or crashes during check data

 Check that the settings and data directories aren’t hidden or read-only

-1. Help > About > in the Program Details area, make a note of the Settings directory and the Data directory.
+1. Go to Help then About, then make a note of the Settings directory and the Data directory in the Program Details section.

 2. Browse to the Settings directory.

-3. Right-click on the folder for your version > Properties > clear the Read-only and Hidden check boxes > Apply.
+3. Right-click on the folder for your version, select Properties and clear the Read-only and Hidden checkboxes.

-4. Select Apply changes to this folder, subfolders, and files > OK > OK.
+5. Select Apply changes to this folder, subfolders, and files, click OK, then OK again.

-5. Browse to the Data directory > repeat steps 3 and 4.
+6. Browse to the Data directory and repeat steps 3 to 5.

 Reindex and Compress the relevant module and clear the audit trail to 01/01/1980

-NOTE: Before changing the data, take a backup of the data files.
-For more information about how to back up your data.
+NOTE: Before changing the data, back up your data files.

 Make a note of the area being checked when Sage Accounts hangs or crashes.
 The following table advises which areas to ReIndex and Compress: